20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 Datadog Network Monitoring

-Datadog is a cloud-based monitoring platform that gives you visibility into your entire infrastructure.
-It’s easy to set up and use and provides a wealth of features and integrations.
+Datadog is a cloud-based monitoring platform that provides visibility into your entire infrastructure.
+It’s easy to set up and use and offers many features and integrations.

 Datadog’s network monitoring tools give you real-time insight into your network traffic.
-You can see how much data is being transferred, where it’s going, and what impact it’s having on your network.
+You can see how much data is being transferred, where it’s going, and its impact on your network.

 Key Features: